 The Department sends written notice to the license holder of its determination of probable cause and of the holder's right to request a hearing before the Commissioner in accordance with M.G.L. c.
 30A and 801 CMR 1.00: Adjudicatory Rules of Practice and Procedure.
 Notice shall be sent by certified mail and regular mail to the holder's last known address.
 The holder shall have 21 days from receipt of the notice to make a written request for a hearing.
-If no written request for a hearing is received by the Commissioner in accordance with the above, the holder's license shall be deemed to be revoked, suspended, or limited and the holder shall be so notified by certified mail.
+If no written request for a hearing is received by the Commissioner in accordance with the above, the discipline requested in the notice of probable cause shall be deemed to be imposed, and the holder shall be so notified by certified mail.

-(d) Surrender.
+(c) Surrender.
 A license holder may surrender a license by submitting documentation to the Commissioner in an approved manner.
-If a license holder surrenders a license after the Department has found probable cause to revoke, suspend, or limit the license, the surrender will be treated as a revocation.
+If a license holder surrenders a license after the Department has found probable cause to impose a sanction, the surrender will be treated as a revocation unless the Commissioner determines another disposition is warranted.

-(e) Hearing.
+(d) Hearing.

-If the Commissioner receives a request for a hearing from the license holder in accordance with 603 CMR 7.14 (8) (c), the Commissioner or his designee shall schedule a hearing no later than 60 days after receipt of the request.
+If the Commissioner receives a request for a hearing from the license holder in accordance with 603 CMR 7.15 (8) (b), the Commissioner or his designee shall schedule a hearing within a reasonable period of time.
 The hearing shall be conducted in accordance with M.G.L. c.
 30A and 801 CMR 1.00: Adjudicatory Rules of Practice and Procedure.
 The hearing shall not be open to the public unless the license holder requests a public hearing.

-Within 30 days of the date the hearing concludes, the Commissioner or his designee shall render a written decision determining whether or not the holder's license shall be revoked, suspended, or limited.
+Following the conclusion of the hearing and the issuance of a tentative or recommended decision, the Commissioner shall issue a final written decision that includes the type of discipline to be imposed.
 The decision shall comply with the requirements of M.G.L. c.
 30A, § 11 and 801 CMR 1.00: Adjudicatory Rules of Practice and Procedure.

 The Commissioner shall send a copy of the decision to the license holder along with a notice informing him or her of the right of appeal in accordance with the provisions of M.G.L. c.
 30A, § 14.

-(f) Notice of License Action.
-The Department shall send notice of the revocation, suspension, limitation, or surrender of a license to all Massachusetts superintendents of schools and to the certification or licensure officers of every state.
+(e) Notice of License Action.
+The Department sends notice of educator license sanctions to appropriate entities including, but not limited to, superintendents of Massachusetts schools, heads of charter and virtual schools, and the National Association of State Directors of Teacher Education and Certification.

-(g) Reinstatement.
+(f) Reinstatement.

-A person whose license has been revoked in accordance with 603 CMR 7.14(8) may again be licensed in Massachusetts only upon a 2/3 vote by the Board.
+A person whose license has been revoked in accordance with 603 CMR 7.15(8) may again be licensed in Massachusetts only upon a 2/3 vote by the Board.

+A person requesting reinstatement from revocation shall direct the request in writing to the Commissioner.
+The Commissioner, in his discretion, may choose to forward the request to the Board.

 The Department may reinstate a suspended license upon determination by the Commissioner that the condition causing the suspension has been corrected.